-Handmade Tile Backsplash: CHALLENGES
+Handmade Tile Backsplash Challenges

-These particular clients chose some really fancy handmade fireclay tile that featured a somewhat translucent ceramic coating and a really cool cracked glaze effect.
+These particular clients chose some really fancy handmade fireclay tile that featured a translucent ceramic coating and a really cool cracked glaze effect.
 You can see at a glance that this particular tile had a lot going on:

 Now THAT’S some fancy tile!

-In addition to being fragile and easy to scratch, this particular handmade tile really highlighted the size, shape, and flatness variation issues that can complicate any layout plan.
+In addition to being fragile and easy to scratch, this handmade tile really highlighted the size, shape, and flatness variation issues that can complicate any layout plan.

 Handmade tile is irregular by design.
-In addition to variations in size, most handmade tile has slightly irregular edges that make it impossible to get a completely flush fit between individual tiles.
-This means you need to jigger the grout gap width a bit from tile to tile in order to maintain overall level grout lines.
+In addition to variations in size, most handmade tile has purposefully irregular edges that make it impossible to get a completely flush fit between individual tiles.
+This means you need to jigger the grout gap width from tile to tile in order to maintain overall level grout lines.
 A really tight 1/16-in or smaller gap simply doesn’t give enough space to compensate for this.

 Handmade is irregular by design!